Aishwarya29121994/Aishwarya29121994.github.io/index.md

 ## Welcome to my website

+I'm Aishwarya Bhangarshettra, currently doing by Master's in Big Data Analytics from San Diego State University.
+Please feel free to check out my website below.
+You can get in touch with me through my [email](bhangarshettra.aishwarya@gmail.com).
 ## Dataset- Kaggle.com

 Kaggle is one of the most competative dataset available on-line.
 Kaggle, a subsidiary of Google LLC, is an online community of data scientists and machine learning practitioners.
 Kaggle allows usder to find and publish data sets, and build projects related to data-science field.
 It allows users to work woth other data science developers and machine learning engineers and partipate in the challenges.